dl-solarity/hardhat-zkit/README.md

 This command will compile the circuit leveraging `wasm`-based Circom compiler, download the necessary `ptau` file regarding the number of circuit constraints, build the required `zkey` and `vkey` files, and generate TypeScript object wrappers to enable full typization of signals and ZK proofs.

-Afterwards you may proceed with the provided exemplary hardhat script.
+Afterward, you may proceed with the provided exemplary hardhat script.

 ### API reference